fabiobessa/fabiobessa/README.md

-### Olá sou Fabio, desenvolvedor front-end.
+### Hi, I'm Fabio, a Front-End Developer

-Atualmente trabalho com:
-- Vue.js
+Currently, I work with:

-- NuxtJS
+- Vue.js and NuxtJS for building dynamic, high-performance web applications
-- Vuetify
+- Vuetify for creating beautiful and responsive UIs
-- Gerenciamento de estado com Vuex e Pínia
+- State management using Vuex and Pinia
-- Bootstrap 4 e 5 para construção de interfaces
+- Front-end development with Bootstrap 4 & 5 for rapid UI design
-- Sass
+- Sass for efficient and scalable styling
-- Javascript e Typescript
+- JavaScript and TypeScript for building robust and maintainable code
-- CI/CD utilizando CircleCI
+- CI/CD pipelines with CircleCI for automated testing and deployment
-- Recursos do GCloud:
-  - App Engine para hospedagem de aplicações estáticas e APIs
-  - Functions serverless
-  - Pub/Sub
-  - Storage
+- Google Cloud resources
-- Experiencia de implantação e customizacao do PayloadCMS
+- Experience with PayloadCMS deployment and customization for flexible content management